 Indonesia is the largest archipelagic State in the world, comprising over 17,000 islands.
 It shares maritime boundaries with ten States.
 Indonesia has now agreed or partially agreed on maritime boundaries with Malaysia, Australia, Thailand, Singapore, India, Papua New Guinea, Vietnam and the Philippines.
-Of these, Timor-Leste and Palau are the only countries with whom Indonesia is yet to reach any maritime boundary agreement and it has started discussions with both.
+Of these, Timor-Leste and Palau are the only countries with whom Indonesia is yet to conclude any maritime boundary agreement; however Indonesia has started discussions with both.

 Progress with Indonesia on maritime boundaries